Orange Unit: A Person-Centered Launch

 - Carolyn de la Peña. “‘Slow and Low Progress,’ or Why American Studies Should Do Technology.”
 American Quarterly 58, no. 3 (2006): 915–41. http://www.jstor.org/stable/40068398. ↵

 - TED Talks are licensed under CC-BY-NC-ND 4.0. ↵

-Social and technical aspects of devices and systems are not two separate side-by-side items, but different interdependent aspects of the sociotechnical whole that have emergent properties beyond the sum of its parts.
-Sociotechnical information systems include a range of hardware, software, and networking technical layers and individual and group social layers.
+Social and technical aspects of devices and systems are not two separate side-by-side items, but different interdependent aspects of the sociotechnical whole that have emergent properties beyond the sum of their parts.
+Sociotechnical information systems include a range of hardware, software, and networking technical layers, as well as individual and group social layers.

 When working with electrical components, a circuit is the complete path that allows an electric current to flow from source voltage back to the source ground.
 Circuits generally include one or more electrical components along this path which are powered by the source.